 Cabin Leaders are responsible for the day-to-day operations of a camp cabin of four to six campers and counselors.
 They set the example for the campers and counselors in their cabin.
 Cabin leaders are expected to be problem-solvers and keep their cabin on the daily schedule.
-We ask that only individuals who have served at Camp Hope before applying for this position, and priority is given to older teens or college students.
+We ask that only individuals who have served at Camp Hope before apply for this position, and priority is given to older teens or college students.

 Adult Counselors, too, play an essential role at camp!
 They’re assigned to a cabin where they work with the Cabin Leader to oversee teen or college counselors and campers.
 Adult Counselors provide support through prayer, advice, and encouragement to the counselors and campers.
 They help nourish the counselor and camper relationships and maintain the cabin “family.”
-Adult Counselors also help manage challenging camper behavior.
+Adult Counselors also help manage camper behavior.
 They are the “moms” and “dads” of the cabin.